 I-SPY 2 breaks from the traditional randomized clinical trial model, employing an 'adaptive' clinical trial model designed to increase trial efficiency by minimizing the number of participants and time required to evaluated an experimental agent.

 At consent, a new participant’s breast cancer is classified into one of 10 molecular subtypes.
 Then, for each participant in the trial:

 1) I-SPY 2’s adaptive randomization engine assigns a participant to a study arm; it gives greater weight to arms that have been successful in the participant's tumor subtype.

 2) The endpoint is assessed at time of surgery.
 Primary endpoint is RCB 0 or pathologic complete response meaning the tumor has disappeared completely.

-3) Based on the participant's tumor subtype, outcome (ie. MRI volume, pCR) and treatment received, the predictive probabilities of the agent in the various subtypes are updated in real time, and affects the next participant to enter the arm.
+3) Based on the participant's tumor subtype, outcome (i.e. MRI volume, pCR) and treatment received, the predictive probabilities of the agent in the various subtypes are updated in real time.

-4) If predictive probabilities for an experimental agent reach a pre-determined level of efficacy in one or more molecular subtypes, it “graduates”.
-Alternatively, it may be removed from the trial for futility or after reaching a maximum number of participants.
+4) If predictive probabilities for an experimental agent reach a pre-determined level of efficacy in one or more molecular subtypes, it is declared a success (“graduates”).
+Alternatively, it may be stopped for futility after reaching a maximum number of participants.
 At any point new agents can enter the trial through a protocol amendment.

 5) The participant's serial MRI measures, RCB scores and tumor subtype are used to update the prior probabilities of the randomization engine -- over time this refines the targeting of subsequent participants.